Holocaust Memorial Day: 27 January

 "Holocaust Memorial Day, which usually takes place on 27 January each year, is now an established act of commemoration when people from all over the world come together to remember the destruction and devastation caused by the Holocaust and more recent genocides and persecution, to learn about the Holocaust, Nazi Persecution and the genocides that followed in Cambodia, Rwanda, Bosnia and Darfur, in the hope that there may be one day in the future with no genocide.

-Fragility of Freedom is the theme for Holocaust Memorial Day 2024.
+For a Better Future is the theme for Holocaust Memorial Day 2025.